 Miscellaneous expenses.
 Assistance such as transportation to medical appointments, physical therapy, or property damage may also be contributing factors to the total worth of our claim.

-Contact a California Brain Injury Lawyer
+Contact a New Mexico Brain Injury Lawyer

 If you or someone you know is suffering from a traumatic brain injury, it's important you consider contacting a lawyer.
 Sustaining a TBI can be challenging to bounce back from, and you